 Even further south, we came across this amazing street, Kopstraatje, filled with street art.

 Heading south towards the water, in a little open square is this mural.
-This is a residential area and there are a couple of murals and you can tell there were a couple that used to exist on the walls here.
+There are a couple of murals here and you can tell where othere existed on the wall in this residential area.
 This particular one is a collaboration by Linskone, Flash and Gun T. Take notice, this square has a lot of meaning because this is where a lot of local artists got their start and is an important stop on the street art tour of Antwerp.

 Keep heading south, still in the residential area, and you will come across A Squid Called Sebastian, by Linksone, and Flash at Prekersstraat 16.
 What is Habbekrats you ask?
 It is the local youth center and their goal is to make a hero out of every kid.
 How cool is that?
 Every town needs a place like this!